Course Major in Spanish

 - A minimum of four of the eight courses must be taken at Swarthmore College.
 Only two courses taken abroad may count toward the major.

 - Majors must maintain a balance in their overall program, taking advanced work in different historical periods from Spain and Latin America.

 Culminating Exercise/Final Examination

 Along with development of analytical literary and cultural abilities, majors are expected to reach an advanced level of linguistic proficiency.
-The Spanish Comprehensive Exam has oral and written components, both entirely in Spanish.
+The Spanish Final Exam has oral and written components, both entirely in Spanish.

 The oral examination is based on the content of the written essay and on overall course preparation.
 This essay—and the student’s overall course preparation—will provide the basis for the oral examination in May, conducted exclusively in Spanish.
 The Spanish language ability of majors, revealed in this paper and the oral examination, will be part of the final evaluation.